julianchurchill/text-adventure/README.md

 - [STORY] Breakwater lake
   - You must use the aqualung to dive into Breakwater Lake and swim down to the temple
   - Make an ape-like dummy from the parsnips, turnip and mop head in the field by the lake.
 Use the dummy with the Gibbling Boon to gain access to the temple.
+- [STORY] Breakwater Temple - an ancient temple hidden under the lake - a temple to old gods with traps and puzzles
+  - Puzzle room - South Indian Monkey Trap - locked door, key at the bottom of a pit an arms length deep, wider at the bottom than the top.
+The key is encased in clear wax.
+You can put your arm down the pit and grab the key ball but cannot get it out of the pit.
+You must drop a torch down there to melt the wax and then get the key out.
+Objects: key in wax, pit, torch.
+Use torch with pit, take key.
+  - Puzzle room - Quaternius lab - Occupants are Quaternius - a science dwarf, Tempus - a talking dog made by Quaternius and Radlican the Vast his giant bodyguard.
+You are in Quaternius' lab and he requires some help before you can progress.
+You have to follow his instructions to use a number of objects with each other in the right order and then he becomes a funky science wizard and lets you out of the door leading further into the temple.
+  - Puzzle room - The Menagerie - examining the creatures reveals some items that you need to complete the puzzle in the beating heart room.
+  - Puzzle room - The Beating Heart - Is a room which is actually a giant heart, pumping oxygen around the temple to the menagerie and the lab.
+Tubes providing water and food for the creatures in the menagerie are also controlled from here by the organism that is the heart.
+The room contains the magical artifact which you can use to break into Bella's castle.
+Whirligig's Shattering Star Mace.
+Also contains a font of murky water, when you examine it you see Oubliette imprisoned in the witch's castle.
+She is in a hanging cage.
+- [STORY] Bellas HQ - a castle in a forest on the other side of the river.
+  - As you cross the Misty Downs to get to the castle a wight from a barrow which you could not earlier get into is awoken.
+You must defeat it to proceed.
+You use the mace with the wight and knock him out, then you can proceed.
+When he is knocked out you notice he drops a wavy blade and you pick it up, it's the kris knife.
+  - You must smash the invisible magic barrier with the shattering mace to get into the castle.
+  - Final battle is in a central room with four platforms, north, south, east and west.
+On entering the witch gives a diatribe about how badass she is then appears on the north platform.
+She does not move if you go there and if you talk to her she mocks you.
+    - Oubliette is in the centre in a hanging cage.
+You speak to her and she gives you some Wyrm's Tongue Powder and tells you to use it with fire as the witch hates it.
+Use it with the brazier on each platform to get the witch to move around the room, once al platforms are done she goes to the centre, plays dead until you examine her and then transforms into a demon.
+    - To beat her demon form you must use the kris knife and then you can get the cage key from the body .
+You free Oubliette, celebrate and the game ends.

 - [MINOR STORY CORRECTION] Little girl is introduced as "Flechette" but her description remains a small girl".
 - [MINOR STORY CORRECTION] Once you've accepted Oubliette's mushroom challenge she disappears but if you try talking to the little girl you are told that the older girl pulls her back.